 ED-302 Sign Language III (Variable; Yearly; 1.00 Credit; S) Sharpens everyday communication skills.
 Students will gain the use of rapid finger spelling in combination with the language of signs for proper nouns, names, addresses, and words that have no signs.
 The class will also provide a further study of the use of possessives, plural tenses, word markers, and appropriate facial expressions and body language in their use of the language signs.
 Prerequisite: ED301.

-ED-305 Urban Experience (Summer; Yearly; 3.00 Credits; CA,S) Philadelphia Urban Field Experience seminar.
+ED-305 Urban Experience (Summer; Variable; 3.00 Credits; CA,S) Philadelphia Urban Field Experience seminar.
 Prerequisites: ED110 and ED111 and an Education POE.
 Trip takes place in May.
 Note: A special course fee is assessed.

 ED-310 Children's Literature (Fall; Yearly; 3.00 Credits; S) Offers an overview of the various genres of children's literature and the role of children's literature in promoting development in young and school age children.
 Students will explore the use of children's literature as a vehicle for integrating the curriculum, evaluate different types of literature, and practice various storytelling techniques.
 They will develop an understanding of contemporary issues in children's literature, develop criteria, select literature that is developmentally appropriate for children and carry out a literature project in an elementary classroom that addresses the PA Academic Standards and Early Learning Standards.
 Prerequisites:ED110 and ED111 and ED120 and ED121.

 ED-312 Language and the Brain (Spring; Yearly; 3.00 Credits; S) This course provides an overview of research-based models of language acquisition, both typical and atypical in children.
-Topics include components of language, theories of language acquisition, neurological bases of speech and language, cognitive, perceptual and motor bases of early language and speech, social and communicative bases of early language and speech, language learning and teaching, language milestones, relationship of language to literacy acquisition, language differences in diverse learners.
+Topics include theories of language acquisition, neurological bases of speech and language, cognitive, perceptual and motor bases of early language and speech, social and communicative bases of early language and speech, language learning and teaching, relationship of language to literacy acquisition, language differences in diverse learners.
 Prerequisites: ED120, ED121 and ED311.

 ED-314 English Language Learners (Either Semester; Yearly; 1.00 Credit; S) Students discuss the historical, legal, and cultural issues pertaining to meeting the educational needs of English language learners.
 Students are be introduced to research based best practices in instruction and assessment strategies for working with English language learners in the general education classroom setting.
 Prerequisite: ED120 or ED130.